Sahethi/employee-management/README.md

 # Employee Management

 A simple employee management system based on Java, build with the help of NetBeans IDE 12.4.
-This project uses the Java Swing Library along with AWT (Abstract Window Toolkit), JDBC (Java Database Connectivity) API and uses MySQL as database.
+This project uses the Java Swing Library along with AWT (Abstract Window Toolkit), JDBC (Java Database Connectivity) API and uses MySQL as database to perform basic CRUD operations.

 ## Tech Stack